sahenderson101/github.io-reading-notes/README.md

 ### reading-notes

-Hello world.
-This is Sharonese.
-I am taking Web Dev4 with Pivot Tech in Nashville.
+Greetings.
+This is Sharonese Henderson.
+I am an aspiring Front-end Web Developer in Nashville, TN.
 ## Growth Mindset

 **Perseverence and a can do attitude are my way of describing a growth mindset. _Never quitting until the job is done,_ is a great mantra.**